-4An Evaluation Area may contain land that meets the criteria to varying degrees.
+4 An Evaluation Area may contain land that meets the criteria to varying degrees.
 Such variations should be identified.
 A decision can then be made on whether to exclude the non-qualifying parts of the Evaluation Area from the potential National Park or AONB designation or whether in the context of the area as a whole they can be included.
-Alternatively, the extent of an Evaluation Area may be adjusted, so that a revised area of land is then re-considered against the technical criteria.
+Alternatively, the extent of an Evaluation Area may be adjusted, so that a revised area of land is then reconsidered against the technical criteria perceive a landscape as having sufficient natural beauty.
+In order to make these judgments (some of which are subjective) in a transparent and consistent way, this Guidance sets out which criteria Natural England intends to use.

-6.3.
-It is Natural England's view that fauna and flora (i.e. wildlife), geological and physiographical features5 and cultural heritage can contribute to the natural beauty of all landscapes and that any assessment of natural beauty must take these factors into consideration, whether in relation to a National Park or an AONB designation.6 For example, the presence of particular wildlife or cultural heritage features can make an appreciable contribution to an area's sense of place and thereby heighten the perception of natural beauty.
-There is now express statutory clarification that wildlife and cultural heritage may be taken into account in assessing natural beauty for National Park designations (s.59(1)) of NERC).

-6.4.
-During the passage of the NERC Bill through Parliament, Lord Bach for the Government explained that "the intention, and the current practice, is that wildlife and cultural heritage considerations are factored into the natural beauty assessments rather than being free-standing tests in their own right"7.
-Whilst this statement was made in connection with National Parks, past and present practice has been to treat the practical assessment of natural beauty in National Parks and AONBs in the same way.

-6.5.
-Notwithstanding the differences in the express statutory provisions, the Government's formal position during the passage of the NERC Act was that the natural beauty required of a National Park and an AONB are the same.8 Natural England considers that there is no material difference between the requirements in practical terms of the natural beauty criterion in the two pieces of legislation.
+- 6.2.
+In England it is widely accepted that the beauty of all our most cherished landscapes is in part due to human intervention such as agriculture and forestry.
+It has long been the practice to include such factors in the assessment of natural beauty.
+This is now clarified in statute, and in the case of both AONBs and National Parks land is not prevented from being treated as being of natural beauty by the fact that it is used for agriculture, or woodlands, or as a park, or that its physiographical features are partly the product of human intervention in the landscape (s.99 of NERC Act). - 6.3.
+It is Natural England's view that fauna and flora (i.e. wildlife), geological and physiographical features5 and cultural heritage can contribute to the perception of natural beauty of all landscapes and that any assessment of natural beauty must take these factors into consideration, whether in relation to a National Park or an AONB designation.6 For example, the presence of particular wildlife or cultural heritage features can make an appreciable contribution to an area's sense of place and thereby heighten the perception of natural beauty.
+There is now express statutory clarification that wildlife and cultural heritage may be taken into account in assessing natural beauty for National Park designations (s.59(1)) of NERC). - 6.4.
+During the passage of the NERC Bill through Parliament, Lord Bach for the Government explained that the intention, and the current practice, is that wildlife and cultural heritage considerations are factored into the natural beauty assessments rather than being free-standing tests in their own right.
+Whilst this statement was made in connection with National Parks, past and present practice has been to treat the practical assessment of natural beauty in National Parks and AONBs in the same way. - 6.5.
+Notwithstanding the differences in the express statutory provisions, the Government's formal position during the passage of the NERC Act was that the natural beauty required of a National Park and an AONB are the same.
+Natural England considers that there is no material difference between the requirements in practical terms of the natural beauty criterion in the two pieces of legislation.
 Accordingly, if an area meets the natural beauty criterion, Natural England will normally consider it to have natural beauty of a standard suitable for either National Park or AONB designation.